sean-galloway/RTLDesignSherpa/docs/mark_down/scripts/cheat_sheet.md

 * name: The waveform title.
 * tock: the number to start the "tock" value.
 Tock is a number in the middle of a clock period for reference.
 * samplerate: The frequency the signals are sampled and homogenized from the VCD file.
+* hscale: The horizontal scale for this drawing.
 * clocks: The clocks, the character to use, e.g., pPnN, and the calculated clock period from the VCD.
 * starttime: a list of times in ns/ps used to draw a portion of the waveform.
 * endtime: a list of times in ns/ps used to draw a portion of the waveform.
 * phase_*: optional phase adjustments for signal types.
+* enum_list: shown below, this lets one enumerate the FSM state names

 ### Step 1.25: Update the config file.
 One may want to remove or reorganize the signals.
 One may also want to put the units into something consistent, like ns.